The Real Estate Commission Structure: How Flat Fees, Splits, And Thresholds Will Motivate Your Agents

 Let’s say you’ve earned $9,000 gross commission.
 You pay a 1% franchise fee on every deal.
 Then your brokerage has a 50/50 traditional split with agents.

 The franchise would be paid $90.
-Next, the remaining $8,910 is split between real estate agent and brokerage.
+The remaining $8,910 is then split between the real estate agent and the brokerage.

 How franchises motivate agents